 When you see these ingredients, put the product back on the shelf and find a safer alternative.

-I spent the past few weeks researching more than a dozen lip balm brands to find out which are safe for the celiac disease and gluten intolerance communities to use.
+I spent the past few weeks researching dozens of lip balm brands to find out which are safe for the celiac disease and gluten intolerance communities.

-Many Badger Balm products are certified gluten-free, including its full lineup of lip balms.
-The company says most, but not all, products are safe for the gluten-free community.
+Many Badger Balm products are certified gluten-free by the GFCO, including its entire lineup of lip balms.
+The company says most, but not all, products are safe for the gluten-free community and that customers should look for the GF label.

 I checked the ingredient list for Blistex Medicated Mint Lip Balm to see if I could identify any sources of gluten.
 While there are plenty of ingredients I don’t recognize, I don’t blatantly see any gluten ingredients.